Moray Firth: Etymology

 The firth is named after the 10th-century Province of Moray, whose name in turn is believed to derive from the sea of the firth itself.
 The local names Murar or Morar are suggested to derive from Muir, the Gaelic for sea, whilst Murav and Morav are believed to be rooted in Celtic words Mur (sea) and Tav (side), condensed to Mur'av for sea-side.
+The firth has, in the past, been referred to as the Murro Firth and the Morra Firth.
+'Murro' and 'Morra' being variants of Moray; these older variations are also shown in older names for Morayshire itself, such as Morrowshire.

 Geography

 A number of rivers flow into the Moray Firth, including the River Ness, the River Findhorn and the River Spey.
 Various smaller firths and bays are inlets of the firth, including the Cromarty Firth and the Dornoch Firth.
 The Pentland Firth has its eastern mouth at the Moray Firth's northern boundary.

 The Moray Firth is effectively two firths, the Inner Moray Firth 57°33′N 04°09′W, which was traditionally known as the Firth of Inverness, and the Outer Moray Firth which is more open North Sea water.
 The name "Firth of Inverness" is rarely found on modern maps, but extended from the Beauly Firth in the west, to Chanonry Point in the east.

 The Moray Firth is visible for considerable distances, including a long range view from as far to the east as Longman Hill.
 From Buckie, on a clear day it is possible to see Wick in the far north of Scotland more than 50 mi away.

 From Lossiemouth it is possible to see the hills of Caithness and the hills are easily identified, one being Morven and the other being Scaraben.
 From Burghead, the white mass of Dunrobin Castle can just be made out in the distance on a very clear day; from Nairn, the two red bands on the Tarbat Ness Lighthouse around 20 mi away, can be seen with binoculars.

 The Great Channel in the Inner Moray Firth, was dredged by engineers in 1917 for the safe passage of ships that wanted to avoid the long and dangerous passage around the north of Scotland, by transiting the Caledonian Canal.
 The Channel went from the entrance of Munlochy Bay to the Meikle Mee Starboard Hand Mark, but was not maintained and filled in very quickly.